zmike/zmike.github.io/_posts/2021-06-01-sidejacked.md

 But did you know that it doesn't actually do anything at present?

 Indeed, it was to my chagrin that, upon diving back into my slapdash pipeline cache implementation, I discovered that it was doing absolutely nothing.
-And this was a different nothing than the time that I didn't actually pass the cache back to the vulkan driver!
+And this was a different nothing than that one time that I didn't actually pass the cache back to the vulkan driver!
 Yes, this was the nothing of *I have a cache, why am I still compiling a hundred pipelines per frame?* that the occasional lucky developer runs into every now and again.

 But hwhy?
 Who would do such a thing?